mattmassicotte/Empire/README.md

 ## Query Generation Workaround

-Currently, the macro that generates type-safe queries crashes the compiler.
-I'm trying to produce a reduced bug report, as I've been unable to find a workaround.
+Currently, the macro that generates type-safe queries [crashes the compiler][compiler bug].
 Here's how you construct them manually in the meantime.

 ```swift
 @IndexKeyRecord("lastName", "firstName")